mickfuzz/makecode-platformer-101/README.md

 In addition to these subject related learning dimentions, there are notes on process related learning dimensions outside of subject knowledge that may be useful to facilitators and parents.
 These are included at the following links.
 * [Design Practices](https://mickfuzz.github.io/makecode-platformer-101/codingConcepts#design-practices): goal setting, creating, testing adn reflecting.
-* [21st Century Skills](https://mickfuzz.github.io/makecode-platformer-101/codingConcepts#design-practices): communication, collaboration, critical thinking and the other one.
+* [21st Century Skills](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions#21st-century-skills): communication, collaboration, critical thinking and the other one.

 ## Where to get started?

 If you want to get started or begin to investigate what is available the following links will help you.

 * View the Menu of [Game Patterns](https://mickfuzz.github.io/makecode-platformer-101/codingConcepts) which contains a short intro on how to apply them to the starting game template
+* Get an overall understanding of the starting game template with step-by-step tutorials - [Part One](https://arcade.makecode.com/beta#tutorial:github:mickfuzz/makecode-platformer-101/partOne) and [Part Two](https://arcade.makecode.com/beta#tutorial:github:mickfuzz/makecode-platformer-101/tutorialPartTwo)
 * Browse the [Group Course contents](https://mickfuzz.github.io/makecode-platformer-101/groupCourse) or start to work your way through the individual online course
-* get an overall understanding of the starting game template with step-by-step tutorials - [Part One](https://arcade.makecode.com/beta#tutorial:github:mickfuzz/makecode-platformer-101/partOne) and [Part Two](https://arcade.makecode.com/beta#tutorial:github:mickfuzz/makecode-platformer-101/tutorialPartTwo)
+* Check out the potential [Learning Dimensions](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions)